n7s/tonnelier/README.md

-# kripke
+# Tonnelier

 This is the Tonnelier fork of Cooper Hewitt.
 Tonnelier is french for Cooper.

-Chester Jenkins of [Village](http://vllg.com/) created the custom typeface called Cooper Hewitt for the [Cooper Hewitt ](http://www.cooperhewitt.org/) Smithsonian Design Museum.
+Chester Jenkins of [Village](http://vllg.com/) created the custom typeface called Cooper Hewitt for the [Cooper Hewitt](http://www.cooperhewitt.org/) Smithsonian Design Museum.
 (http://www.cooperhewitt.org/colophon/cooper-hewitt-the-typeface-by-chester-jenkins/).
 This design started life as Galaxie Polaris Condensed, a geometric, sans-serif font that Chester Jenkins had worked on years ago.
 (https://vllg.com/constellation/galaxie-polaris-cond).

-This Font Software is licensed under SIL Open Font License 1.1 (http://scripts.sil.org/OFL) See the FAQ on (http://scripts.sil.org/OFL-FAQ_web).
+This Font Software is licensed under SIL Open Font License 1.1 (http://scripts.sil.org/OFL)
+See the FAQ on (http://scripts.sil.org/OFL-FAQ_web).

 Cooper Hewitt is a trademark of Cooper Hewitt Smithsonian Design Museum.

-See the [FONTLOG.txt] for all the details.
+See the [FONTLOG.txt](FONTLOG.txt) for all the details.

 ## Building the fonts with ufo2ft